Foorcee/KeycloakMinecraftIdentityProvider/README.md

 - Or for containers: mount into /opt/keycloak/providers/ and start as usual

 4) Configure the IdP as in Option A.

+## Custom self-registration flow (Device Code Flow)
+This project also provides a custom registration flow that uses the Microsoft Device Code flow to ensure that newly registered users own a valid Minecraft account.

+How to enable it in Keycloak:
+1) In the Admin Console, go to Authentication → Flows.
+2) Create a new flow (e.g., "Self-registration with Minecraft").
+3) Add an execution to the flow and select the authenticator: "Signup with Minecraft" (ID: signup-with-minecraft-authenticator).
+Set its requirement to REQUIRED.
+4) Optionally, add UPDATE PASSWORD as a required action post registration (the authenticator already sets this by default for the created user).
+5) Use this flow as your Registration flow or embed it where appropriate in your existing flows.

+What the flow does:
+- Shows a page with the device verification URL and user code.
+- Polls Microsoft until the user confirms the code.
+- Exchanges tokens Microsoft → XBL → XSTS → Minecraft.
+- Creates a Keycloak user with the Minecraft profile’s username and enables the account.
+- Ensures only users with a valid Minecraft account can complete self-registration.

+Notes:
+- The UI template is provided at src/main/resources/theme/.../signup-with-minecraft.ftl and can be customized.
+- Rate limiting is handled via the polling interval from Microsoft; the step respects the slow_down signal.

 ## Scripts and useful commands
 - Build (skip tests):